TypeStrong/grunt-ts/README.md

 TypeScript has two types of errors: emit preventing and non-emit preventing.
 Generally, type errors do not prevent the JavaScript emit.
 Therefore, it can be useful to allow the Grunt pipeline to continue even if there are type errors because `tsc` will still generate JavaScript.

-If `failOnTypeErrors` is enabled, grunt-ts will *halt* the Grunt pipeline if there is a TypeScript type error even if it wouldn't have prevented the emit.
+If `failOnTypeErrors` is set to `false`, grunt-ts will not halt the Grunt pipeline if a TypeScript type error is encountered.
 Note that syntax errors or other general `tsc` errors will always halt the pipeline.

 ````javascript
 grunt.initConfig({